duceppemo/QIIME2_ITS/README.md

   4. the direction of the read (i.e. only R1, because these are single-end reads), and
   5. the set number.
 ```
-If metadata file and fastq files are not properly formated, this pipeline will crash.
+If metadata file and fastq files are not properly formatted, this pipeline will crash.

 Please make sure that your samples are already demultiplexed, i.e. you have one fastq file per sample.